-In today’s age, a loyalty program without tiers is like a phone without a good selfie camera. 🙂 In order to retain customers and ensure your loyalty program has a high recall value; marketers must design a highly sustainable, tiered rewards program.
+In today’s age, a customer loyalty program without tiers is like a phone without a good selfie camera.
+In order to retain customers and ensure your loyalty program has a high recall value; marketers must design a highly sustainable, tiered customer rewards program.
 The tiered program should motivate your customers to earn more points for gaining exclusive benefits.
-Tiered programs are also a great way to differentiate between low, medium and high spenders.
+Tiered programs are also a great way to differentiate between low, medium, and high spenders.

 This blog highlights the best practices marketers must follow in order to create a highly rewarding tiered program for their brand.

 1. Define Brand Goals

 Before designing the tiered program, brands must enlist their goals.
 Below are a few examples of what your goals could be:

 - Increase overall user engagement on the website (reviews, Q&A, email sign-up, etc.) and on social media (word-of-mouth recommendations, photo sharing, Pinterest, etc.)